emalkan/amazon-item-lookup/README.md

 ## Know limitations

-* The ItemLookUp class should work for the american and italian store.
-The currencies supported are euros and dollars, so you shouldn't try to get currency data from other stores.
-All the other data should be scraped fine.
+* The ItemLookUp class should work fine for the american and italian store.
+Currently the supported currencies are euros and dollars.